purelb/purelb/website/content/operation/services/_index.md

 hide: [ "toc", "footer" ]
 ---

-PureLB uses the k8s services API and if a default service group has been defined then following the instructions provided in the k8s documentation will result in a load balancer service with an IPv4 address being created.
+PureLB uses the k8s services API and if a default ServiceGroup has been defined then following the instructions provided in the k8s documentation will result in a load balancer service with an IPv4 address being created.

-This command will create a service type LoadBalancer resource for the deployment echoserver using using the default service group:
+This command will create a service type LoadBalancer resource for the deployment echoserver using using the default ServiceGroup:

 ```plaintext
 $ kubectl expose deployment echoserver --name=echoserver-service --port=80 --target-port=8080 --type=LoadBalancer